da99/i_love_u/README.md

 Disclaimer:
 -----------

 This is still under development.
-You can use it for anything practical right now.
+You *can't* use it for anything practical right now.

 i\_love\_u